2020 Democratic National Convention: Delay and downsizing

-At the announcement of the downsizing it was declared that Biden would accept his nomination in Milwaukee.
-It was later announced on July 30, 2020, that his running mate would also accept her nomination in Milwaukee.
+It had initially been announced, amid the downsizing, that Biden and his running mate would still deliver their acceptance speeches in Milwaukee.
 However, on August 5, 2020, it was announced that Biden no longer planned to travel to Milwaukee to accept his nomination, and would instead do so from Delaware.
 It was also announced then that a number of other speakers that had been scheduled to travel to Milwaukee, including Biden's running mate, would also instead be addressing the convention remotely.
 This was seen as, effectively, moving to make the convention almost entirely virtual.
-This was the first time that a major party presidential candidate had accepted their nomination remotely from the official site of the convention since Franklin D. Roosevelt did so in 1944.

-There were initially plans to have up to 5,000 attendees in Milwaukee for the convention at the inception of its downsizing.
-This was later further reduced to 1,000, and then again reduced 300 people, including both attendees and media granted access.
-Due to an order imposed by the Milwaukee Health Department barring gatherings over 250 people, the total number of people permitted to gather at the Milwaukee convention hub was ultimately capped at that number.
-There were no delegates in the Wisconsin Center.
-While speakers were not traveling to Milwaukee, plans were retained for Chairman of the Democratic National Committee Tom Perez and Secretary of the Democratic National Committee Jason Rae (also secretary of the convention) to be in Milwaukee.
+While there were initially plans to have up to 5,000 attendees in Milwaukee for the convention at the inception of its downsizing, this number gradually shrunk.
+The total number of people permitted to gather at the Milwaukee convention hub ultimately shrunk to 250 people, the limit that local health orders in Milwaukee placed on gatherings.
+Only a few speakers, such as Chairman of the Democratic National Committee Tom Perez and Secretary of the Democratic National Committee Jason Rae (also secretary of the convention), participated in the convention from the Milwaukee hub.

-The owner of the Milwaukee Bucks and the Fiserv Forum threatened to sue the Democratic Party, which had paid only $5.5 million of the $7 million rent on the venue.

-Following the decision to relocate the venue to Wisconsin Center, Fiserv Forum was later chosen to be as the main venue for the 2024 Republican National Convention, was held on July 15–18, 2024.

 Health protocols

 Due to the ongoing COVID-19 pandemic, a number of protocols have been put in place.
 Participants at Wisconsin Center were required to self-quarantine for at least 72 hours before arriving, wear personal protective equipment, undergo daily COVID-19 testing, partake in symptom tracking through a daily questionnaire, avoid bars and restaurants, and follow Centers for Disease Control and Prevention guidelines.